shantoroy/shantoroy.github.io/_posts/2019-11-20-python-bar-chart-using-matplotlib.md

 toc_label: "Table of Contents"
 toc_icon: "heart"
 ---
+Bar charts are a popular type of graph used to visualize categorical data.
+They are simple yet powerful tools for data exploration and communication.

+In this blog post, we will explore how to create bar charts using Python Matplotlib.

 ## Python Bar Plots
 `Matplotlib` is the most usual package for creating graphs using python language.
 Here, in this tutorial we will see a few examples of python bar plots using `matplotlib` package.